 - “Beach Ball” by Lemon Grass

-Do you need an awesome playlist to listen to while ordering your promotional items?
-This one has all the songs featured in the list above, including the bonus tracks!
+Download this playlist of all the songs featured in the list above, including the bonus tracks!

 Song Facts.
 Sunglasses at Night by Corey Hart.
 Retrieved from, https://www.songfacts.com/facts/corey-hart/sunglasses-at-night